European Art

 Wendy Gray 16 May 2017 min Read

-Prior to 1901, Picasso’s subject matter was wide-ranging: urban scenes, contemporary society, religious depictions and, once he came to Paris, the world of the pleasure seekers.
-However, it was the death of his friend and fellow artist, Carlos Casagemas that was to turn this colourful, hedonistic world into one of melancholia and isolation and one where he was to turn to a reduced palette of blues and greys inhabited by the destitute, the fallen and the maimed forming what became known as Picasso Blue Period.
+Before 1901, Picasso’s subject matter was wide-ranging: urban scenes, contemporary society, religious depictions, and, once he came to Paris, the world of pleasure seekers.
+However, it was the death of his friend and fellow artist, Carlos Casagemas, that turned this colorful, hedonistic world into one of melancholia and isolation and one where he was to turn to a reduced palette of blues and greys inhabited by the destitute, the fallen and the maimed, forming what became known as Picasso’s Blue Period.

 The Death of Casagemas, 1901